deeps21/pack_it_up/README.md

 - [x] 1.
 Design the front end of website.
 - [x] 2.
 Implementation of backend frameworks.
 - [x] 3.
 Create a demo data set.
 - [x] 4.
-Prepare 'codebase.py' file.
-In this file there should be the demo dataset of some materials which are commonly used for packaging.
+Prepare 'codebase.py' file and there should be the demo dataset of materials which are commonly used for packaging.

 #### Stage 2: